The performance management process in most organizations tends to be broken.

 These methods are potentially effective, but they don’t scale well.
 If you’re a team of three, it probably makes sense not to over-engineer a performance management system.

-But, if you’re a group of ten or more, it’s time to consider what tools might help to enable your performance management process to be more consistent, fair, and effective.
+But, if you’re a group of ten or more, it’s time to consider what HR apps might help to enable your performance management process to be more consistent, fair, and effective.

 If you’re just getting started, consider what can help managers in your organization provide feedback early and often, with documentation and clarity for employees.